 Can you recover an overwritten file?

 Yes—you can recover a previous version of an overwritten file using the File History feature in Windows, or the Time Machine tool in MacOS, if they have already been enabled on your device.
-Otherwise, Dropbox Backup is a cloud-based solution that can help to avoid future file loss, giving you more ways to recover than your device’s built-in local backup features.
+Otherwise, Dropbox Backup is a cloud-based solution that can help to avoid future file loss, giving you more ways to recover files and folders than your device’s built-in local backup features.

 How do you recover overwritten video files?